 Pilates for MS

 How can a soup spoon, rolling pin, and tennis ball lead you to immense muscle pain relief?
-Find out in this month’s episode of our Creating Health Series with Leah Johnson as she shows us how we can incorporate these simple household items into our home workout routines.
+Find out in this month’s episode of our Creating Health Series with Leah Johnson as she shows us pilates for MS and how we can incorporate these simple household items into our home workout routines.

 Pilates is a safe therapy for people with MS and can be beneficial on any number of symptoms.
 Many of the exercises, stretches and massage techniques can be done directly at home with just a few aids – some of them might already be in your kitchen!